martaaib/TFM_Marta_Ibanez/README.md

-# Identification of infectious agent genomes and implementation of a sensitivity study in Culex sp. and G. affinis
+# Development of metagenomics tools to deciphering the virome and genomic diversity in natural isolates

 ### By: Marta Ibañez Lligoña